trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 [(develop)]$ git merge master   # resolve any merge conflicts
 ```

-At this point, the merged in commits from the local 'master' branch as safe and will get pushed to the remote github 'develop' branch.
+At this point, the merged in commits from the local 'master' branch are safe and will get pushed to the remote github 'develop' branch.
 These commits will be rebased before the final push as described [above](#centralized_develop_workflow).
 (NOTE: If git rerere is enabled, then any merge conflicts that have already been resolved will be resolved automatically on the final rebase before the final push.)

 **4) Reset the local 'master' branch**